The Directorate General for Enterprise (DGE)

 The new organisation distinguishes between:

-- Structural assignments (sector and regulatory monitoring, administrative supervision, coordination of the government's regional Economic Departments, etc.).
+- structural assignments (sector and regulatory monitoring, administrative supervision, coordination of the government’s regional Economic Departments, etc.)

-The DGE’s transformation signals a fundamental change in the administration’s work culture, which is now aimed at making management more responsive, more effective and more operational.
+The DGE’s transformation signals a fundamental change in its work culture, which is now aimed at making management more responsive, more effective and more operational.
 These innovations enable the Directorate to offer a stimulating work environment and a high level of responsibility to its employees, who are given the chance to develop their skills.